-The death of Princess Charlotte of Wales in 1817 led to a race between her uncles to father an heir.
-As we know, the Duke of Kent was successful in this, with the birth of Victoria in 1819.
-But for a little while, Princess Elizabeth of Clarence, the daughter of the Duke of Clarence (later William IV) and Adelaide of Saxe-Meiningen was ahead of her in the succession.
+The death of Princess Charlotte of Wales in 1817 led to a race between her uncles to father, an heir.
+As we know, the Duke of Kent was successful in this with the birth of the future Queen Victoria in 1819.
+But for a little while, Princess Elizabeth of Clarence, the daughter of the Duke of Clarence (later William IV) and Adelaide of Saxe-Meiningen, was ahead of her in the succession.

-Adelaide of Saxe-Meiningen had several children with the Duke of Clarence, but only Elizabeth survived.
+Adelaide of Saxe-Meiningen had several children with the Duke of Clarence, but only Elizabeth survived longer than a few hours.
 They had another daughter, who died just after being baptised, four stillborn children (including a set of twins) and Elizabeth.

 Adelaide’s pregnancy with Elizabeth also didn’t go as planned.
-Apparently, Elizabeth was born six weeks early at St. James’ palace on 10 December 1820.
-Probably fearing she too would die, Elizabeth was christened the day of her birth.
-She died quite suddenly 12 weeks later on 4 March 1821 of an ‘intro-susception of the bowels’, most likely gastrointestinal junction.
-She was buried on 10 March 1821 in St. George’s Chapel at Windsor Castle.
+Apparently, Elizabeth was born six weeks early at St James’s Palace on 10 December 1820.
+Probably fearing she too would die, Elizabeth was christened on the day of her birth.
+Unfortunately, she died quite suddenly 12 weeks later, on 4 March 1821, of an ‘intro-susception of the bowels’, most likely gastrointestinal junction.
+She was buried on 10 March 1821 in St George’s Chapel at Windsor Castle.